joshbrew/HEG_ESP32/README.md

 We have patched the original open source HEGstudio by Jonathan Toomim to work with our HEG!

-v0.1.4 with EXE, Tested for Windows 7, 8, and 10 available in this repo.
-Bugs are definitely present but the main HEGflight mode works fine.
+v0.1.5 with EXE, Tested for Windows 7, 8, and 10 available in this repo.
+Bugs are definitely present from old source code.
+Try the different modes.

 Source and exe available in this repo, but requires the media files available from the original sourceforge: https://sourceforge.net/projects/hegstudio/